-See 'provision maps' on the school website for the different levels of provision available, such as: consideration of background colours for displays or handouts, spell checkers, ACE dictionaries, seating positions, privacy screens, ear defenders, wobble cushions or more specific resources or interventions.
-Every lesson is differentiated in the classroom.
-There are also varying levels of TA support in the classroom.
+See 'provision maps' on the school website for the different levels of provision available, such as: consideration of background colours for displays or handouts, spell checkers, ACE dictionaries, seating positions, ear defenders, wobble cushions or more specific resources or interventions.

+There are varying levels of TA support and adaptations in the classroom.
 Children will access education at their level which will be challenging and help them to reach their targets.

 The school rules are displayed in every classroom.
-Our school has quality first teaching and differentiated lessons which cater to the needs of every child.
+Our school has quality first curriculum implementation and adaptations within lessons which cater to the needs of every child.
 Interventions are identified on additional intervention maps.
 Interventions have clear objectives and outcomes and focus on accelerating pupil progress.
 These are shared with the child's parents.
 They are delivered by well-trained teaching assistants or class teachers and are monitored by the class teacher and SENCo.
 Regular discussions ensure that skills are reinforced/transferred back into the classroom and built upon.
 Regular assessments and close monitoring, enables staff and pupils to evaluate the effectiveness of interventions.

 A small number of pupils may need a personalised curriculum to meet their needs.
 Relevant care plans, health care plans and risk assessments are implemented for children who have a high level of need in discussion with parents and relevant professionals.